Restorative Dentistry – Norton, MA

 Giving You a Healthy, Functional Smile Again

 The enamel that protects your teeth is more resilient than bone, but it comes at the cost of being unable to repair itself.
 To prevent future harm to your smile, it’s best to seek professional care if you have a damaged or hurting tooth.
-At Norton Family Dentistry, Dr. Salloum and Dr. Devine can perform a number of restorative dentistry treatments to give you a healthy, functional smile again.
-We’ve also partnered with Dr. Alkhalil, an endodontist, for high-quality root canal therapy.
-Contact our practice today if your smile needs repair!
+At Norton Family Dentistry, Dr. Salloum and Dr. Devine can perform a number of treatment options for restorative dentistry in Norton, MA to give you a healthy, functional smile again.
+We’ve also partnered with Dr. Alkhalil, an endodontist, for high-quality root canal treatment.
+Contact our dental office today if your smile needs repair!

 Why Choose Norton Family Dentistry for Restorative Dentistry?

 - In-House Endodontist (Root Canal Expert)

 We treat cavities with fillings made from composite resin instead of metal.
 Made of fine glass and acrylic particles, the resin is malleable and can be directly bonded to the tooth.
 Less enamel needs to be removed prior to placing this type of filling, making it more conservative than traditional amalgam.
 It also blocks the tooth’s nerves from becoming irritated by extreme temperatures.
 And, as the name implies, tooth-colored fillings are shaded to mimic the appearance of your natural tooth for a seamless end result.

 When tooth decay or damage has become so advanced that a filling isn’t sufficient, a dental crown can build the tooth back up.
 Crowns essentially “cap” the entire tooth, protecting the structure that remains while restoring its ability to chew.
 Like fillings, crowns have traditionally been made from metal, but our dental office prefers natural-looking materials like porcelain.
 Often, these crowns are just as effective without altering your smile’s appearance.